microsoft/TypeScript-wiki/Using-the-Salsa-Preview-in-Dev15.md

 }
 ```

-With the above settings in place, if source file `./app.js` read as shown below,
+With the above settings in place, if a source file (`./app.js`) existed which
-which contains several ECMAScript 2015 language features:
+contains several ECMAScript 2015 language features as shown below:

 ```javascript
 import {Subscription} from 'rxjs/Subscription';